cloudmesh-book/book-latex-2018/section/prg/python-intro.rst

 - write and run Python programs stored in a file
 - have an overview of the standard library
 - install Python libraries using `pyenv` or if it is not available `virtualenv`
+- understand that anacoda may interfere with your system if you did not install it with pyenv

-This tutorial does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
-Instead, it introduces many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.
-After reading it, you will be able to read and write Python modules and programs, and you will be ready to learn more about the various Python library modules.
+This material does not attempt to be comprehensive and cover every single feature of Python.
+Instead, we introduce many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.

 .. _The Zen of Python: https://www.python.org/dev/peps/pep-0020/

-In order to conduct this lesson you need
+In order to master the content you need

-* A computer with Python 2.7.13 or 3.6.2
+* A computer with Python 2.7.14 or 3.6.3 (older versions may work, but are not supported by us as we want to stay up to date)
-* Familiarity with command line usage
+* Familiarity with command terminal and command lines
 * A text editor such as `PyCharm
   <https://www.jetbrains.com/pycharm/>`_, emacs, vi or others.
 You
-  should identity which works best for you and set it up.
+  should identify which works best for you and set it up.

 Links
 -----

+Some helpful links are located at:

 * `Python <https://www.python.org/>`_
 * `Pip <https://pip.pypa.io/en/stable/>`_